schmoelder/diss/doc/02_model_based_design/01_chromatographic_principle.md

 ```

 The concentration profile of the separated components at the column outlet is typically recorded using various detectors, and this profile is commonly referred to as a chromatogram.
-{numref}`Figure %s <chromatogram>` depicts a typical chromatogram, as measured at the outlet of the chromatographic column.
+{numref}`chromatogram` depicts a typical chromatogram, as measured at the outlet of the chromatographic column.

 ```{code-cell} ipython3
 :tags: [remove-cell]